 The Vietnamese currency is called Dong, abbreviated as VND.
 The denominations are really small, with the least value being 500 VND, which almost has no value.
 So it takes a while to understand the many notes with the different number of zeroes on it.
 And if you don’t pay enough attention while transacting, it is quite possible to lose money.
 Everything is in multiples of thousands, and some notes look similar.

 The US dollars are freely accepted almost everywhere, but keep an eye on the currency exchange rates if you wish to exchange.
 There are scores of shops offering currency exchange.
-But it’s better to enquire in multiple shops before finalising as the rates differ.
+But it’s better to inquire in multiple shops before finalising as the rates differ.
 Avoid the exchange at the airports.

 15. ATM’s aren’t there in EVERY town in Vietnam